Superclass and Subclass in Java

 Thus, the process of creating a subclass from a superclass is called inheritance in Java.
 Let’s take some important example programs based on superclass and subclass in Java that will help to you to clear concepts of inheritance.

-Java Superclass and Subclass Example
+Java Superclass and Subclass Examples

-If we create an object of the superclass, we can access only the members of the superclass.
-We cannot access the subclass members by creating an object of superclass.
+If you create an object of the superclass, you can access only the members defined in the superclass.
+You cannot access the subclass members by creating an object of superclass.
+Let’s take an example where we will create an object of superclass and see that can we access subclass members using superclass reference?

 package inheritance;

-public class Parentclass
+class Parentclass

 {